leusonmario/leusonmario.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I’m a Postdoctoral Fellow at Polytechnique Montreal (Canada) since 2023.
+I’m a Postdoctoral Fellow at Polytechnique Montreal (Canada) since 2023 working with [Prof. Foutse Khomh](https://khomh.net/).
 I have a P.h.D.
-Degree in Computer Science at the Federal University of Pernambuco (Brazil), where I’m a fellow researcher on the Software Productivity Group.
-In my research, I investigate and develop tools for supporting developers when dealing with code integration conflicts (build and test conflicts).
+Degree in Computer Science at the Federal University of Pernambuco (Brazil) under the supervision of [Prof. Paulo Borba](https://pauloborba.cin.ufpe.br/), where I still collaborate on the Software Productivity Group.
+In my research, I investigate how to support developers on their daily tasks, like when dealing with code integration conflicts (build and test conflicts) and code reviews (SE4AI/AI4SE).
 My research interests are on Large Language Models, Mining Software Repositories, Collaborative Software Development, Empirical Studies, and Software Evolution.
 {style="text-align: justify;"}